 The African School of Economics is a leader in higher education in West Africa because of its ability to attract highly accomplished students and scholars from all over the world.
 A continuation of the Institute for Empirical Research in Political Economy (IERPE) founded by Professor Léonard Wantchekon in 2004 in Cotonou, Benin, the African School of Economics is currently offering five graduate programs and a doctoral degree.
-A total of 15 nationalities are represented in our student body.
+A total of 18 nationalities have been represented in our student body.
 Those who join ASE are attracted not only by its solid curriculum, inspired by North American university standards, but also by the opportunity that attending classes in English represents.

 ASE has a pedagogic model that relies on six main pillars: Applied Mathematics, Statistics and Computing, Research, African History, Work Ethic and Integrity, and Social Capital.